 We think that Offham Primary School is a wonderful place for children to learn, grow and thrive and we hope that you agree.
-We welcome visits to come and look around our school and will hold special tours every October/November for prospective parents for the following years Reception intake.
+We welcome visits to come and look around our school and will hold special tours every November for prospective parents for the following years Reception intake.
 We take 30 new Reception children into Offham every year and have some mid-year movement within classes, which means that occasionally places do become available.
-For more information about admission into our school please see the links below or ring Mrs Pennington, our admissions officer in the school office, any time.
+For more information about admission into our school please see the links below or the school office at any time.

 Offham is a one form entry school and so has 30 places available.